psychemedia/island-storynotes/lanterns_of_the_dead.md

 According to the same authors, such lights were either burnt on isolated columns or in stone lamps attached to church walls.
 Examples of the former kind are still extant in France (12th century) and Germany (13th to 16th centuries).
 In Germany their use was abandoned about the latter date.

 Illustrations are given in the book of an isolated light in Freistadt (Upper Austria) dating from about a.p.
-1488, and of an attached lantern against the wall of St. Stephen’s Cathedral in Vienna (A.D.
+1488, and of an attached lantern against the wall of St. Stephen's Cathedral in Vienna (A.D.
 1502).

 Other examples mentioned are those at Schulpforta (13th century), Regensburg (Cathedral, 14th century), and Klosterneuburg (A.D.
 1381), the last being about 30 feet high.
 Others are to be found in Austria and Westphalia, but the localities are not given.

-Tapers and lamps are nowadays st'll burnt on graves in Roman Catholic cemeteries on the Continent, but only on one evening in the year, viz., on All Souls’ Eve.
+Tapers and lamps are nowadays st'll burnt on graves in Roman Catholic cemeteries on the Continent, but only on one evening in the year, viz., on All Souls' Eve.
 L.L.K.

 In a very few remote Roman Catholic villages in Germany, e.g., in Westphalia, a "Totenlaterne" is lighted when a child dies.
 At the funeral the "Totenlaterne" is carried before the coffin to the graveside.
 When the burial service is over, the "Totenlaterne" is brought back to its place in the church and then extinguished.
 The Roman Catholic priest to whom I owe this information thought that nothing definite was known of the origin of this rare and almost forgotten rural usage.